toryduval/programmingportfolio/index.md

 ### Shape Tester
-  This is a program in Java that calculates the surface area and volume of boxes (or rectangular prisms), spheres, and (rectangular) pyramids.
+  This Java program calculates the surface area and volume of boxes (or rectangular prisms), spheres, and (rectangular) pyramids.
 The user inputs their data, choosing which three-dimensional object he or she would like to calculate and the dimensions of these objects, by typing it in when asked by the program.

   ![ShapeTester.png](https://github.com/toryduval/programmingportfolio/blob/master/Images/ShapeTester.png)

   [Shape Tester Project](https://github.com/toryduval/TGDShapes/blob/master/README.md) source code in GitHub.

 ### Guessing Game
-  This Java program allows the user to guess a random number 1-100.
+  The Guessing Game is a Java program that allows the user to guess a random number 1-100.
 It will tell you if your guess was too high or too low, and when you guess the correct number, it will tell you how many attempts you made.

    ![GuessGame.png](https://github.com/toryduval/programmingportfolio/blob/master/Images/GuessGame.png)

    [Guessing Game](https://github.com/toryduval/GuessingGame) source code in GitHub.

 ### Age Calculator
-  This is a program in java that calculates your exact age in seconds, minutes, hours, days, months, years, decades, centuries, and millenniums wehn the user types in his or her birthday.
+   When the user types in his or her birthday, this program in java calculates the user's exact age in seconds, minutes, hours, days, months, years, decades, centuries, and millenniums.

   ![AgeCalc.png](https://github.com/toryduval/programmingportfolio/blob/master/Images/AgeCalc.png)